-(125 MHz for 1 Gb/s, 312.5 MHz for 2.5 Gb/s) on the txoutclk port; txoutclk is then routed to a BUFG\GT to generate userclk (62.5,125 MHz in 1G mode and 312.5,156.25 MHz in 2.5G mode), userclk2 (125 MHz in 1G mode, 312.5 MHz in 2.5G mode) and placed onto global clock routing.
+(125 MHz for 1 Gb/s, 312.5 MHz for 2.5 Gb/s) on the txoutclk port; txoutclk is then routed to a BUFG_GT to generate userclk (62.5,125 MHz in 1G mode and 312.5,156.25 MHz in 2.5G mode), userclk2 (125 MHz in 1G mode, 312.5 MHz in 2.5G mode) and placed onto global clock routing.
 These clocks are input back into the transceiver on the user interface clock ports usrclk and usrclk2.
-The clocking logic is included in a separate module <component\name>\clocking which is instantiated in the <component\name>\support module.
+The clocking logic is included in a separate module <component_name>clocking which is instantiated in the <component_name>support module.

-Transceiver files are generated on runtime through UltraScale gtwizard.
-See the UltraScale Architecture GTH Transceivers Advance Specification User Guide (UG576) [Ref 9] and the UltraScale FPGAs Transceivers Wizard Product Guide (PG182) [Ref 10] for details on the supporting logic and files generated.
+Transceiver files are generated on runtime through UltraScale+/UltraScale gtwizard.
+See the UltraScale Architecture GTH Transceivers Advance Specification User Guide (UG576) [Ref 9], the UltraScale Architecture GTY Transceivers User Guide (UG578) [Ref 10], and the UltraScale FPGAs Transceivers Wizard Product Guide (PG182) [Ref 11] for details on the supporting logic and files generated.

-Figure 3-7: 1000BASE-X Transceiver Connections (UltraScale Architecture)
+Figure 3-8: 1000BASE-X Transceiver Connections (UltraScale Architecture)